 Once inside, we laid the portfolios down a very long, high top table, and projected the Wonderful Machine website up on their wall.
 We also had some Whole Food cookies and veggies as an extra lure.
 Creatives soon started shuffling through, chatting about the books and nibbling on cookies.

-Some Olson favorites included Bruton Stroube Studio‘s animal shots on their iPad, William Geddes clean interiors style, and Moya McAllister‘s food photos.
-Sara Rubinstein‘s roller derby portraits also got some attention and many leave behinds were scooped up.
+Some Olson favorites included Bruton Stroube Studio‘s animal shots on their iPad, William Geddes clean interior style, and Moya McAllister‘s food photos.
+Sara Rubinstein‘s roller derby portraits also got some attention and many leave-behinds were scooped up.

 After catching up with Mark, who we’d also be seeing on the panel, we said our goodbyes and lugged the books back to the van.
 We then made our way to the dive bar, Cuzzy’s, to meet up with some of our Minneapolis photographers.
 We had the pleasure of meeting up with Sarah Rubinstein, Jonathan Chapman and his studio manager John Fontana, Richard Fleischman, and Michael Haug.
 We chatted over drinks about almost everything, from ice hockey, to Wonderful Machine, to motion work, to tater tots (the latter I was quite pleased to see that Cuzzy’s served).
 After a couple of hours of discussions, we said goodbye, promising to see everyone again tomorrow at the ASMP event.